 Frequentely Asked Questions

-Are shows cancelled when it rains?
+Are events cancelled when it rains?

-Shows will take place rain or shine.
+Events will take place rain or shine.
 They are cancelled only as a last resort when weather conditions constitute a threat to the artist and public.
 We are not able to relocate or postpone shows.
 When possible, we will announce the cancellation on the Edwin-Bélanger Bandstand Facebook page.
 Please note that we could make the decision at the last minute to put all the chances on our side.

-How much are the shows?
+How much are the events?

-Shows at the Edwin-Bélanger Bandstand are free.
+Cultural events at the Edwin-Bélanger Bandstand are free.

 Are there bathroom facilities on site?